Last Updated: 2 weeks ago

-If you think the Himalayans look like a fluffy Siamese cat with Persian features, you will be right.
+If you think the Himalayans look like fluffy Siamese cats with Persian features, you will be right.

-Their eyes are always blue, but their majestic coat comes in several pointed colors.
+Their eyes are always blue, but their majestic coat comes in several pointed colors, including lilac and cream.

 Unlike Siamese, the Himalayan is a laid-back cat who is unlikely to cause havoc around the house.

-They would rather nap than run, chase, or walk after you meowing for attention.
+They would rather nap than run, chase, or walk after you meow for attention.